This article was originally published on 9 September 2019 and was edited on 5 June 2020.

-In a question and answer session in the South African Parliament at the end of last week, our latest Justice & Correctional Services Minister Ronald Lamola stated there were 1041 prisoners serving time for dagga related crimes.
+In a question and answer session in the South African Parliament at the beginning of September 2019, our Justice & Correctional Services Minister Ronald Lamola stated there were 1041 prisoners serving time for dagga related crimes.

 The admission arose during a statement the Minister gave outlining a plan to expunge a selection of dagga related criminal records.
 He was quick to point out there was no provision in the law to give a blanket amnesty and didn’t allude to creating one.
 Instead, if you were entrapped, coerced, bribed, extorted, blackmailed and bullied into signing an Admission of Guilt by the rottweilers in blue at your local police den of corruption, then there may well be some leniency for you.
 If you have the time and can afford it presumably.